In today’s technology and data-driven landscape, marketers are under constant pressure to prove the value of their

 All too often, marketing teams spend too much time worrying about the number of leads they generate, and not enough on the quality of the leads.
 A steady stream of sales and marketing leads is important, but unless these people eventually purchase from you, they don’t provide much value.

 Lead-to-Close Conversion Rate measures the average percentage of leads that end up becoming customers.
-The natural way to calculate this marketing metric is to divide the number of sales made in a specific time period, by the number of leads generated within that same time period.
+The natural way to calculate this key performance indicator (KPI) is to divide the number of sales made in a specific time period, by the number of leads generated within that same time period.
 So, if your organization made 15 sales the first quarter, but generated 100 leads – your Lead to Close Conversion Rate would be 15%.

 However, the average sales cycle can take weeks or even months.
 Meaning, a lead you generate this November may not become a customer until next November.